 Hip replacement is carried out under either a spinal anaesthetic (needle in the back to numb the legs) or a general anaesthetic (completely asleep).
 Either way, the patient feels nothing during surgery.
 A cut is made on the side of the hip, or on the front for the Anterior Hip Replacement (see below).
 The muscles and hip joint lining are held apart with retractors or divided and repaired at the end.
 The damaged bone is removed, and the new socket, stem and head are put in.
 Local anaesthetic is infiltrated to numb the area.
 The skin is stitched with dissolving stitches, and a waterproof dressing covers the wound.

-What is anterior hip replacement?
+What is the anterior approach for hip replacement?

 WHAT DO I NEED TO DO TO PREPARE FOR HIP REPLACEMENT SURGERY?